trisulnsm/dinodoc/trisuldocs/docs/ag/domain/trisulctl.md

 ## Start and Stop Domain

 On each node the domain processes need to be running at all times.
-The default trisul installation packages automatically add a *systemd* script to start and stop the domains.
+The default Trisul installation packages automatically add a *systemd* script to start and stop the domains.
 You can also manually start and stop the domain as shown below.